Ben Gordon: 2008–09 season

 On October 1, 2008, Gordon finally accepted a one-year qualifying offer of $6.4 million after being unable to secure the contract that he was hoping for.
 On December 27, 2008, Gordon passed Scottie Pippen as the Chicago Bulls' career leader in three-pointers made.
 As had been the case in his previous four seasons, the Bulls' season got off to a rocky start.
 However, Gordon and Rose developed chemistry playing with each other, and helped the Bulls finish the season on a 15–8 run to just qualify for the playoffs at 41–41.

 Entering the playoffs as the seventh seed and matched with the defending champion Boston Celtics, critics and observers expected the Bulls to be swept.
 However, in a series that featured the scoring exploits of Gordon (42 points in game 2) and Ray Allen (51 points in game 6), seven overtime periods and five games decided by a single basket, the Bulls pushed the series to seven games before finally losing.
 Gordon led the Bulls in scoring for the season and playoffs, averaging 20.7 and 24.3 points, respectively.

 Detroit Pistons (2009–2012)

-Ben Gordon spent three seasons in Detroit, between 2009 and 2012.
+Gordon spent three seasons in Detroit, between 2009 and 2012.

 In July 2009, Gordon signed a five-year deal with the Detroit Pistons worth between $55 million and $60 million.
 With the Pistons, Gordon continued his role as a sixth man off the bench.
 On January 9, 2010, Gordon scored the ten millionth point in NBA history.
 After the season, Gordon had surgery on his left ankle.

 On March 22, 2012, Gordon again tied the NBA record for most three-point shots made without a miss with 9.
 He scored 45 points to help bring Detroit back from a 25-point deficit, though they still lost to the Denver Nuggets 116–115.